 Meet the Academic | Professor Ataur Rahman

-Dr Ataur Rahman is a Professor in Water Engineering in Western Sydney University.
+Dr Ataur Rahman is a Professor in Water Engineering in the School of Engineering, Design and Built Environment at Western Sydney University.
 He obtained his BEng (Civil) from Khulna University of Engineering and Technology (KUET) in 1982, Masters in Hydrology from National University of Ireland in 1990 and PhD from Monash University, Australia in 1997.
-He worked in Dhaka University of Engineering and Technology (DUET), Bangladesh Water Development Board, Sinclair Knight Merz, CRC for Catchment Hydrology and Queensland University of Technology before joining the University of Western Sydney in 2002 as a Lecturer.
+He worked at Dhaka University of Engineering and Technology (DUET), Bangladesh Water Development Board, Sinclair Knight Merz, CRC for Catchment Hydrology and Queensland University of Technology before joining Western Sydney University in 2002.

-He has served as a Visiting Academic in Cornell University (USA), Vienna University of Technology (Austria), The University of Newcastle (Australia), Masdar Institute of Science and Technology (UAE) and University of New South Wales (Australia) and has supervised over 20 PhD and Masters by Research students to successful completion.
-Currently, he is supervising 10 PhD students and three Masters by Research students.
+He has served as a Visiting Academic at Cornell University (USA), Vienna University of Technology (Austria), The University of Newcastle (Australia), Masdar Institute of Science and Technology (UAE), Institute of National Scientific Research (Canada) and UNSW Sydney and has supervised over 22 PhD and 9 Masters by Research students to successful completion.
+Currently, he is supervising 9 PhD students and two Masters by Research students.

-Dr Rahman has authored over 400 publications including 103 ISI listed journal articles.
-He co-developed the ARR RFFE Model 2016, which is widely used for design flood estimation in Australia as a part of the new Australian Rainfall and Runoff (the national guide).
+Dr Rahman has authored 521 publications including 155 ISI listed journal articles.
+He co-developed the ARR RFFE Model 2019, which is widely used for design flood estimation in Australia as a part of the new Australian Rainfall and Runoff (the national guide).
 He led the ARR Project 5 for 10 years to its successful completion and received the G N Alexander Medal from The Institution of Engineers, Australia in 2002 for an outstanding research paper on loss modelling for design flood estimation.
-He also won the Western Sydney University's VC Excellence Awards on Higher Degree Research, Training and Supervision in 2015 and in 2017 and has completed over 15 funded research projects.
+He won the Vice-Chancellor’s Excellence Award for Higher Degree Research, Training and Supervision in 2015 and 2017 and has completed over 15 funded research projects.

 Dr Rahman is on the editorial board of three international journals and is the founder Chair of GCSTMR (Global Circle for Scientific, Technological and Management Research), which has organised numerous conferences around the globe.
 He is the frequent reviewer of over 10 top level international journals in water and environmental engineering.
-He is serving as the Co-Chair of Water Education and Research Committee of Australian Water Association.
-He is a Fellow of Engineers Australia.
+He is Co-Chair of the Water Education and Research Committee of the Australian Water Association, and a Fellow of Engineers Australia.
+He was selected as one of the top 2% scientists globally based on 2020 research data.
+His publications have received over 7200 citations in Google Scholar (with h-index of 42).

 Meet the Academic | Professor Sathaa Sathasivan